Topics on this page

 You do not need to file for replevin before you file for detinue.
 If you do file for replevin, you will not need to file separately for detinue.
-Rather, your replevin case will become a detinue case after the “show cause” hearing.

-The first step is to file a written complaint with the court.
+- File a written complaint with the court.
 The complaint must include the following information:

 - A description of the property and a statement of its value;

 - A statement that the defendant is unjustly keeping the property;

 - A statement that you need the property to be returned (or, in a detinue action, you may state that you need payment for the value of the property, instead); and

 - A claim for money, if the property was damaged or if you lost money because your property was wrongfully taken.